Cavallotto

 Cavallotto Dolcetto d'Alba Vigna Scot 2022

 While the vast majority of Langhe Dolcetto is raised in stainless steel, the Cavallotto family prefers to use cement tank and 5,000-litre Slavonian botti.
 This polishes Dolcetto’s tannins and helps to avoid its tendency for reduction.
-As always, this is a Nebbiolo drinker’s Dolcetto (if you know what we mean) and one that punches well above its weight.
-What a delicious Dolcetto.
-It has juicy, mouthwatering texture bursting with vibrant cherry and spice and cosseted by palate-friendly, polished tannins.
-Already open for business yet so lovely and fresh, it is another sophisticated effort that is as deep and multifaceted an expression of this variety as you are likely to find.
+As always, this is a Nebbiolo drinker’s Dolcetto (if you know what we mean), and one that punches well above its weight.
+It has a juicy, mouthwatering texture bursting with vibrant cherry and spice and cosseted by palate-friendly, polished tannins.
+Already open for business, yet so lovely and fresh, it is another sophisticated effort that is as deep and multifaceted an expression of this variety as you are likely to find.

 Cavallotto Dolcetto d'Alba Vigna Scot 2022